learnk8s/learnk8s.io/src/microsAuthentication/content.md

 You will now deploy two services:

-1. You will refer to these services as the API service and the data store.
+1. You will refer to these services as the API service and the Data store.
 1. They are written in the Go programming language, and they communicate via HTTP.
-1. Each service runs in its namespaces and use dedicated Service Accounts.
+1. Each service runs in its namespaces and use dedicated Service Accounts identities.
 1. The data store replies to requests successfully only when the caller has a valid identity, else it rejects the request with an error.

 ## Deploying the API component

 The API service is a headless web application listening on port 8080.

-When a client makes any request to it, the API component:
+When you make a request to it, the API component:

-1. Issues an HTTP GET request to the data store with its Service Account identity.
+1. Issues an HTTP GET request to the Data store with its Service Account identity.
 1. Forwards the response.

 You can deploy the app and expose it as a Service in the cluster with: